Christopher West

-Christopher West (born 1969) is a Catholic author and speaker, best known for his work on Pope John Paul II’s series of audience addresses entitled Theology of the Body.
+Christopher West (born 1969) is a Catholic author and speaker on gender and sexuality, best known for his work on Pope John Paul II’s series of audience addresses entitled Theology of the Body.

-About

-Christopher West has been delivering lectures since 1997, mostly on topics such as Christian anthropology, the Creed, morality, sacraments, marriage, sexuality, and family life.
-He has also spoken on national radio and on television.
-He is a cofounder of the Theology of the Body Institute, which offers graduate level courses and other training programs on the Theology of the Body.
-West's lectures oppose gay sexual practices and the use of contraception because West says sex without the possibility of pregnancy is a sin.

-He and his wife, Wendy, reside in Lancaster County, Pennsylvania (USA), and have five children.
+Biography

 Education

 West graduated from Lancaster Catholic High School in 1988.
 He received a Bachelor of Arts in Anthropology in 1992 from the University of Maryland.
 In 1996 he was certified as an Instructor of Marriage Preparation from the Archdiocese of Washington, D.C.
-In 1997, he obtained a Master of Theological Studies at the Pontifical John Paul II Institute for Studies on Marriage and Family at The Catholic University of America, and became a Certified Catechist by the Archdiocese of Denver Catechetical School.
+In 1997, he obtained a Master of Theological Studies at the John Paul II Institute at the Catholic University of America and became a Certified Catechist by the Archdiocese of Denver Catechetical School.
 He has also received an honorary doctorate from DeSales University.
 In December 2019 West received a Doctor of Theology degree from Pontifex University, which is based in Atlanta, GA.

-Commentaries
+Career

+West has been delivering lectures since 1997, mostly on topics such as Christian anthropology, the Nicene Creed, morality, the sacraments, sexuality, and family life.
+He has also spoken on national radio and on television.
+He is a cofounder of the Theology of the Body Institute, which offers graduate level courses and other training programs on the Theology of the Body.
+West opposes homosexual sex and the use of contraception because West—in line with Catholic teaching—says that sex without the possibility of pregnancy is a sin.

+Personal life

+He and his wife, Wendy, reside in Lancaster County, Pennsylvania and have five children together.

+Reception

+Support

+West's work has attracted support from many Catholics, including both members of the laity and several bishops.

-Cecilia LeChevallier, Coordinator, Marriage Preparation and Natural Family Planning, Diocese of Camden, NJ commented that "Christopher West is able to synthesize the Theology of the Body in an understandable and exciting way that gets people excited about it and excited about living it."
+Cecilia LeChevallier of the Diocese of Camden commented that "Christopher West is able to synthesize the Theology of the Body in an understandable and exciting way that gets people excited about it and excited about living it."

 Charles J. Chaput, O.F.M.
 Cap.
 Archbishop of Philadelphia says that "Christopher West’s keen grasp of John Paul II’s Theology of the Body and his ability to make it accessible to others is changing lives, strengthening marriages, and renewing people’s faith in the Church across the country and internationally."
-More recently, he said: "I’ve known and respected Christopher for many years.
+More recently, Chaput said, "I’ve known and respected Christopher for many years.
 He served with good effect on my staff in Denver early in my tenure there.
 He’s done a wonderful job translating John Paul II’s Theology of the Body into popular practice."

+Moral theologian Dr. Janet Smith has defended West against his critics, saying his work is "completely sound."